 Jacqueline Obradors Bio

-Jacqueline Obradors (born October 6, 1966) is an American actress whose work spans film, television and animation.
-She built a steady screen career across the 1990s and 2000s with notable appearances in Six Days, Seven Nights, Deuce Bigalow: Male Gigolo, Tortilla Soup and A Man Apart, and she provided the voice of Audrey Rocio Ramirez in Atlantis: The Lost Empire.
+Jacqueline Obradors (born October 6, 1966) is an American actress known for a diverse career in film and television.
+She has appeared in Six Days, Seven Nights (1998), Deuce Bigalow: Male Gigolo (1999), Tortilla Soup (2001), A Man Apart (2003) and Unstoppable (2004), and provided the voice of Audrey Rocio Ramirez in the Disney animated film Atlantis: The Lost Empire.
+In television, Obradors is recognized for her longtime role as Detective Rita Ortiz on the ABC crime drama NYPD Blue (2001–2005).

 Early Life and Background